 If you can be bothered (according to Bob) you need to test the pH of each batch as some may be are more acidic than others.
 But who has time for this or could be bothered.

 That’s why I love the Compot because the local worms in your garden will come and you don’t need to add worms unless you have really bad soil.
 Plus you never need to worry about them living or dying.
 Nor do you have to make sure they are not too hot or too cold or have run out of food.
 This is just a few reasons.
 But for those people who love their worm farms there is nothing better.

 5. EMO Composting

-Generally speaking you need two of these, so while one is sitting the other is being filled.
+Generally speaking, you need two of these, so while one is resting the other is being filled.

-You can collect juice to use on your garden.
+You can collect juice to use in your garden.

 But you cannot put everything from your kitchen is the Bokashi System.

 You can buy the EMO online through many sites selling the Bokashi System.